wp-plugins/vrpconnector/README.txt

 * Initial Release

 == Upgrade Notice ==
+= 0.10 =
+* Display Specials by category or individually with the use of shortcodes.

 = 0.09 =
 * Users can now build a list of favorite units.